kwak123/graphql-basics/slides.md

 type Query {
   getBooks: [Book]
   getAuthors: [Author]
-  getBookByTitle(title: String!): Book
-  getBooksByAuthor(author: Author!): [Book]
 }
 ```

-^ Things to notice here:

-^ Variable Querying, where nullability can still apply.
-You can search for things by variable, or even by other types.
-For something like JavaScript, duck typing comes into play here, but there are ways to decide how an object given to GraphQL is resolved.
+* Query is a default GraphQL Type
+* Obeys the same rules as other type defs

+^ Finally!
+Here's our first bread and butter piece of GraphQL.
+Can anyone quickly try and point out anything interesting here?

+^ The first interesting point is that Query is simply another GraphQL type def, except it has the added responsiblity of being a default (and required) type def.

-^ A GraphQL Query is a built-in type that must be called such.
-It still obeys the SDL, getBooks is just some attribute of the Query type that will return you a list of Books.
+^ Because a Query is just a type definition, it still obeys the SDL, getBooks is just some attribute of the Query type that will return you a list of Books.
+Here's where we really see SDL is a contract language only.
+Looking at the getBooks gives you that gut feeling that it somehow is responsible for getting books, but really it's just a data attribute that's part of the type Query, that if referenced, will return you a list of books.

 ---